free_cancellationFree Cancellation up to 1 week before

 Concord Museum

-See the real lantern that hung in the Old North Church on the night of April 19th, 1775!
-View many amazingly preserved real artifacts from the Revolution!
+Many real artifacts from that time await at the Concord Museum, including a real lantern from the Old North Church on the night of April 19th, 1775!

 Entry to Concord Museum is included in the tour price!